EthicApp-Development/ethicapp-main/README.md

-# EthicApp 2.0
+# EthicApp 2

-This repository contains the main project for EthicApp 2.0: A CSCL script engine developed in JavaScript and Angular.JS, which supports case-based ethics education in Higher Ed environments.
+This main branch of the repository contains the sources of EthicApp 2: A CSCL script engine developed in JavaScript and Angular.JS, which supports case-based ethics education in Higher Ed environments.
 Please review the [organization README document](https://github.com/EthicApp-Development/organization#readme) for a detailed description of this project and its goals.

 - [EthicApp](#ethicapp)
   - [1.
 Developing](#1-developing)